Seven News: Brisbane

 In January 2013, Sharyn Ghidella and Bill McDonald were appointed Sunday to Thursday (later changed to weeknights) presenters with Kay McGrath and Rod Young moving to present on Friday and Saturday (later changed to weekends).
 It was also announced that Ghidella will present a local edition of Today Tonight, which was axed in January 2014 in favour of the bulletin's one hour extension.

 In June 2016, it was announced that Rod Young would leave Seven News Brisbane to present a new local bulletin for Seven News Gold Coast.

 In March 2018, McDonald was removed as co-anchor of the bulletin, and was replaced by Max Futcher following poor ratings.

 In December 2019, Kay McGrath announced her retirement after 40 years in television and will present her final bulletin on 26 January.
 Katrina Blowers has been announced as her replacement.

 In January 2023, Pat Welsh announced his resignation effective 28 January 2023 as sport presenter after 47 years with the Seven Network, and Ben Davis was announced as his replacement presenting Sport on Thursday through Saturday.

 In January 2024, it was announced that Samantha Heathwood will replace Katrina Blowers as weekend news presenter from 3 February.
 Blowers shares presenting Seven Afternoon News with Heathwood and is a reporter.

 In July 2024, Sharyn Ghidella was made redundant after 17 years with the network.

 Following a raft of changes to the Brisbane newsroom, in August 2024, after 18 years, Shane Webcke stepped down from his sports presenter role to explore new directions and focus on family interests.
 Webcke was replaced by Steve Titmus.

 In October 2024, it was announced that Sarah Greenhalgh would join Max Futcher as co-anchor of the weekday bulletin from 21 October.

 News updates for Brisbane are presented by Max Futcher throughout the afternoon and the early evening.
 Katrina Blowers and Samantha Heathwood are fill-in presenters for the bulletin.
-Ben Davis and Alissa Smith are fill-in sports presenters and Laura Dymock is the fill-in weather presenter.
+Ben Davis, Rohan Welsh, and Alissa Smith are fill-in sports presenters and Laura Dymock is the fill-in weather presenter.